IBM-Cloud/docs-services/services/kitewalk/index.md

 Examples: -->

-Kitewalk GEO Web Services provide ...  -OR-
-Use Kitewalk GEO Web Services to ...
+Kitewalk GEO Web Services for Bluemix add geo-intelligence features to your apps ("around me" functionalities).
+Using Kitewalk, your apps can set and get contents of any nature both timely and spatially.
+Ultimately, Kitewalk will allow to retrieve lists of dynamic geo-contents within distance, time and category of interest constraints around any GPS position.
 {:shortdesc}

 <!-- If overview content is required, do not include it here.
 Put it in a separate "## About" section below the task section. -->